huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 <Tip>

 FlashAttention can only be used for models with the `fp16` or `bf16` torch type, so make sure to cast your model to the appropriate type first.
+The memory-efficient attention backend is able to handle `fp32` models.

 </Tip>